tc39/proposal-type-annotations/README.md

 ### Limits of JSDoc Type Annotations

 While build tools are not terribly difficult to use, they are yet another barrier to entry for many developers.
-This is in part why the TypeScript team invested in support for types in JSDoc comments.
+This is in part why the TypeScript team invested in support for expressing types in JSDoc comments.
-JSDoc comments had some existing precedence in the JavaScript community, and was leveraged by the Closure compiler.
+JSDoc comments had some existing precedence in the JavaScript community for documenting types, and these types were leveraged by the Closure compiler.

-This comment convention is often in build scripts, small web apps, server-side apps, and elsewhere where the cost/benefit tradeoff of adding a build-tool is too high.
-Even when TypeScript doesn't provide type-checking diagnostics, the comment convention is still leveraged in editor functionality because TypeScript powers the JavaScript editing experience.
+This comment convention is often found in build scripts, small web apps, server-side apps, and elsewhere where the cost/benefit tradeoff of adding a build-tool is too high.
+Even when TypeScript doesn't provide type-checking diagnostics, the comment convention is still leveraged in editor functionality because TypeScript powers the underlying JavaScript editing experience.

 Here's an example of the JSDoc-based type syntax from [TypeScript's JSDoc Reference](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html#param-and-returns).